Southern African Gladiolus Two

 Gladiolus cardinalis, Rod SaundersGladiolus cardinalis, Rachel Saunders

 Gladiolus carinatus Aiton is found on sandstone slopes or deep coastal sands in many areas of the Cape.
 It flowers late winter to spring and can be blue to violet or yellow, rarely pink, often with yellow markings on the lower tepals.
+Height range: 30-60 cm high.
 The first two photos were taken by Mary Sue Ittner; the first photo was taken September 2001 in the Southwest Cape and the second shows the flower of a plant grown from seed and flowering March 2004.
 The next two were taken by Bob Werra.
 The last photo from Cameron McMaster shows a yellow form grown from seed by Rhoda McMaster.

 Gladiolus carinatus, Mary Sue IttnerGladiolus carinatus, Mary Sue IttnerGladiolus carinatus, Bob WerraGladiolus carinatus, Bob WerraGladiolus carinatus, yellow form, Cameron McMaster